ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     \newpage

 .. index::
-   pair: Web Intergration; Virtel
+   pair: Web integration; Virtel

 VIRTEL Web Integration (VWI)
 ----------------------------

 The objective of VIRTEL Web Integration, formerly known as  “Host-for-Web” (H4W), is to allow a host application to take maximum control of its web interface, for example through web services.
 This is in complete contrast to VWA/VWM, whose objective is to avoid modification of host applications.

 To control its web interface, an application has at its disposal primarily the 3270 screen, the VIRTEL table variable facility, the HTML page template, and a set of VIRTEL commands contained in structured fields.
-Additionally, for browser requests which enter VIRTEL using an entry point which specifies emulation type “HOST4WEB”, the application can also use a set of VIRTEL control commands which can be embedded in the 3270 screen via a BMS map, ISPF panel, or 3270 datastream.
+Additionally, for browser requests which enter VIRTEL using an entry point which specifies emulation type “HOST4WEB”, the application can also use a set of VIRTEL control commands which can be embedded in the 3270 screen via a BMS map, ISPF panel, or 3270 data stream.
 These HOST4WEB commands, available from VIRTEL version 4.28 onwards, provide the same general functions as the structured field commands in earlier versions.

 Table variables, structured field commands, and HOST4WEB commands, are sent by the application to the 3270 session using standard methods (EXEC CICS SEND, ISPEXEC DISPLAY PANEL, TSO TPUT, etc).
 VIRTEL intercepts and acts upon these commands, for example by selecting the page template or loading data which can be referenced by VIRTEL orders embedded in the page templates and used to build lists of values or data tables.

-VMI enables an application to create a dynamic dialog between its transactions and web applications through the creation of interactive bidirectional dialogs across the Internet between host (CICS, IMS, Ideal, Natural, etc) and server-based applications using XML/HTML web services or other communication procedures.
+VMI enables an application to create a dynamic dialog between its transactions and web applications through the creation of interactive bidirectional dialogs across the Internet between host (CICS, IMS, Ideal, Natural, etc.) and server-based applications using XML/HTML web services or other communication procedures.

 **Incoming and outgoing Web Services Support**